AugustoV2/Facail-Expression-Detector/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
+face-
-face-api.js - A great library for face detection and recognition in the browser.
+api.js - A great library for face detection and recognition in the browser.

 TensorFlow.js - A powerful library for running machine learning models in the browser.